If you are in the process of fighting addiction, or if you are about to start, you’ve probably considered a residential treatment program.

 - Medicaid: This is for those with limited income; depending on how much you make, Medicaid may cover your treatment as well.

-- Check the Medicare and Medicaid websites to you if you’re eligible.
+- Check the Medicare and Medicaid websites to see if you’re eligible.
 Or, you can visit a local office to speak with someone directly.

 Cost should not get in the way of building your future.
 Use the many resources that are available to help get the treatment you need.